Jwsonic/scythe-scorer/README.md

 # scythe-scorer
-A scoring companion for Scythe
+A combat scoring companion for Scythe